adfelippe/hellomario/README.md

 This code is a rip-off from the guide made by Michael Chiaramonte at [THIS VIDEO](https://www.youtube.com/watch?v=LeCGYp0JWok).

 Just for fun (and knowledge, of course), I've started studying how old-school consoles hardware architecture were designed and games were programmed, so this is the "Hello World" that I found interesting to write on my own.
-It'll draw Mario Sprite on a fixed position on the screen with a fixed background color.
+It'll draw a Mario Sprite on a fixed position on the screen with a fixed background color.

 It's been quite nice since I've brushed up my rusty-as-hell assembly skills and have also learned how the 6502 MCU works as a result.